haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 In general it is better to be too generous rather than too strict in the definition of passive residues.

-And important aspect is to filter both the active (the residues identified from your mapping experiment) and passive residues by their solvent accessibility.
+An important aspect is to filter both the active (the residues identified from your mapping experiment) and passive residues by their solvent accessibility.
 Our webserver uses a default relative accessibility of 15% as cutoff.
 This is not a hard limit.
 You might consider including even more buried residues if some